patrickbwarren/transam-triton/TRIMCC.md

 Comments can be included at any point: they are start with a `#` character and are terminated either by another `#` character, or by the end of the line.

+The instruction 'Call subroutine if carry flip-flop = logic 1' is represented by mnemonic `CC` which can be confused with the hexadecimal `CC`.
+To resolve the ambiguity whilst preserving the standard 8080 mnemonics, three mode settings are allowed:

+- `mode hex` : signals that `CC` should always be interpreted as hexadecimal;
+- `mode op` : signals the `CC` should always be interpreted as the 8080 mnemonic;
+- `mode smart` (default) : interprets `CC` according to context, as described next.

+The 'smart' reading mode takes as context the preceding op-code: if this was an 8080 mnemonic then the compiler assumes `CC` is likewise a mnemonic; conversely if this was hexadecimal then the compiler assumes `CC` is hexadecimal.
+The compiler is smart enough to ignore bytes that follow any 'immediate' instructions such as `LXI`, `MVI`, `IN`, `OUT`, `JMP`, `CALL`, and variants, and also to ignore characters, and strings.
+In practice, `CC` as a mnemonic is not in any of the `.tri` codes in the present repository, and `CC` as hexadecimal is as such restricted to raw machine code dumps such as the Galaxians clone and the system ROMs.
+A short test sequence in `mode_test.tri` is included though to verify the automated mode switching in 'smart' mode.

 Variables are represented by 16-bit words and can be defined at any time with the syntax `VAR=<val>` where `<val>` is hexadecimal.
 These